telerik/xaml-docs/controls/radcolorpicker/styling-and-appearance/appearance.md

 ![No Color Field](images/NoColorField.png)

-__2. You can use StandardPaletteVisibility and HeaderPaletteVisibility in order to set the visibility of the corresponding palettes__
+2. __You can use StandardPaletteVisibility and HeaderPaletteVisibility in order to set the visibility of the corresponding palettes__

 * __StandardPaletteVisibility__